analytium/sas9api/README.md

 ### Swagger UI Authentication

-Check the `swagger.auth` prefix based properties in the *application.yml* file.
+By default the swagger ui can be accessed via http://localhost:8080/swagger-ui.html.
+Optionally, it can be protected by user/passowrd configured in the *applicaiton.yml* file.

 Change it as you expected, eg, adding a new user `tom`, password is `tompwd`.